Latin Church in Ukraine: Baptism of Kievan Rus

 In 988, Prince Vladimir baptized Rus.
 Although in Vladimir's time the Kiev metropolitanate was a subsidiary church of the Constantinople Patriarchate, the Church in Rus nevertheless became part of the Ecumenical Church.
 This is evidenced by the embassies from Rome, which brought the relics of Saints Clement and Titus to Korsun to Prince Vladimir in 988.
 After his baptism, in 991 - a new embassy from Pope John XV, in 1000 - the ambassadors of Pope Sylvester II brought relics Catholic Saints Vitus, Apollinarius, Benedict, and others. for churches that were built en masse in Rus.

 Christianity strengthened the power of the prince, turned Rus into a powerful European state.
 In addition to ecclesiastical and political ties with the Holy See and the West, there were also dynastic ones, founded by Vladimir and inherited by his successors, including Yaroslav the Wise, whose four daughters married Christian kings of Norway, Hungary, France and Germany.
 From the tenth to the thirteenth century.
-Rus recognized the primacy of the Roman See, and the Rusian episcopate, even after the so-called Great Schism of Patriarch Cerularius and the division of the churches in 1054, did not adopt any decree on separation from the Ecumenical Church.
+Rus recognized the primacy of the Roman See, and the Russian episcopate, even after the so-called Great Schism of Patriarch Cerularius and the division of the churches in 1054, did not adopt any decree on separation from the Ecumenical Church.

 By the end of the 10th century.
 Neighboring countries such as Poland (966), Bohemia, and Hungary also became Christian.
 In 1009, the Diocese of Transylvania was founded, one of the seven dioceses of the Catholic Church of Hungary, which contained the territory of modern Ukrainian Transcarpathia until the beginning of the 14th century.
 From 1346, when Transcarpathia became part of the Eger diocese - part of the Roman Catholic Church in Hungary, the construction of many Catholic churches began not only in cities but also in villages.
 In the 14th century. there were already more than 50 churches and several monasteries, in particular, the Templars were the first to establish their monastery in Berehove.
 Later - Dominicans and Franciscans.
 The Paulines settled in Kishbereg in 1329, and in 1363 - near Tiachiv.